Happy Public Domain Day 2025! See what’s free to read on January 1.

 In the U.S. Constitution, copyright terms were meant to be very limited in order to “promote the Progress of Science and useful Arts.”
 The first copyright act, written in 1790 by the founding fathers themselves, set the term to be up to twenty-eight years.

-But as 2019 drew closer, it became clear that these corporations wouldn’t try to extend copyright yet again—making 2019 the first year in almost a century in which a significant amount of art and literature once again entered the U.S. public domain, free for anyone in the U.S. to read, use, share, remix, build upon, and enjoy.
+2019 was the year in which new works were finally scheduled to enter the public domain, ending this long, corporate-dictated cultural winter.
+And as that year drew closer, it became clear that these corporations wouldn’t try to extend copyright yet again—making it the first year in almost a century in which a significant amount of art and literature once again entered the U.S. public domain, free for anyone in the U.S. to read, use, share, remix, build upon, and enjoy.

-In 2025, books published in 1929 enter the U.S. public domain.
+On January 1, 2025, books published in 1929 enter the U.S. public domain.

 And 1929 was a literary doozy!